donny-nguyen/donny-nguyen.github.io/_posts/2024-09-09-4-concepts-of-oop.md

 **Types:**

   * Method overriding: When a subclass provides a different implementation of a method inherited from the superclass.
-It uses static binding and can be checked at compile time.
+It uses dynamic binding and can be checked at run time.

   * Method overloading: when a class has multiple methods with the same name but different parameters.
-It uses static binding and can be checked at run time.
+It uses static binding and can be checked at compile time.

 **Example:** A ```Dog``` object and a ```Cat``` object both responding to the ```makeSound()``` method, but each producing a different sound.